Missing data and bias in physics education research: A case for using multiple imputation: Methods

 \subsubsection{Determining sample size based on grade distributions in STEM courses}

-We simulated courses with approximately 1,000 students total.
-While this size is larger than typical courses, it allowed us to use fewer replications at the course level simulations to quantify any bias introduced by MI or complete-case analysis.
 To determine the number of students that earned each grade in our simulated courses, we analyzed grade distributions from 192 STEM courses at California State University - Chico to build three different grade distributions: low, average, and high.
-We combined the drop, withdraw, and fail students into a single F group.
+We combined the drop, withdraw, and fail grades into a single F group.
 To build the low grade distribution, we averaged the grade distributions from 13 courses with less than 10\% As and greater than 30\% Fs.
 We built the average grade distribution by averaging all 192 grade distributions.
 To build the high-grade distribution, we averaged the grade distributions from 6 courses with greater than 20\% As and greater than 20\% Bs.
 Fig.~\ref{fig:gradedistributions} shows the three grade distributions.
 We reasoned that these three distributions covered the range of grade distributions found in most STEM courses.
+We simulated courses based on a course size of 1,000 students.
+While this size is larger than typical courses, it allowed us to use fewer replications (twenty) of the course level simulations to quantify any bias introduced by MI or complete-case analysis.
+The actual size of each simulated course was 990 for the low grade distribution and 970 for the medium and high grade distributions.
+These sizes differed from each other and from 1,000 due to rounding in the course grade data we used to calculate the three grade distributions.